Scootie/BTCNetworkMap/README.md

 If we increase children depth to 2, the number explodes to 4968 unique BTC addresses with 7695 connections.

 Let's look at a more "typical" example.
 We'll use the BTC donate address associated with [Christopher Gurnee's btcrecover program](https://github.com/gurnec/btcrecover).
-This is a lot more coherent without 3D modeling.
+This is a lot more coherent even without implementing 3D modeling.

 At the software level, this script utilizes ruby's thread library.
 Everytime a child node is found and is within the specified parsing depth, a new "thread" is issued to traverse down and explore associated addresses and connections.
 For this reason, the script may take sometime to fully complete, and write to a json file.